The Yorta Yorta Nation comprises people with long-standing traditional ties to the land and waters of the Murray Goulburn region.

 Visitors to Yorta Yorta Country are encouraged to walk softly and respect the ancestral spirits that inhabit this land.
 Our protocols ensure that our heritage is protected for all future generations.

-Yorta Yorta people have lived on our Country since timev immemorial.
+Yorta Yorta people have lived on our Country since time immemorial.
 Our oral histories and cultural practices connect us to countless generations of ancestors who have cared for this land.

 The Yorta Yorta Native Title claim, though ultimately unsuccessful in the courts, demonstrated our ongoing connection and led to important recognition of our rights.